Questions About Eligibility - Major, Research, Degree Type

 Should I apply for fellowships?

-The decision to apply for one or more fellowships, in addition to applying to a PhD program, is going to be dependent on an applicant's specific situation.
-That being said, we generally recommend applying for fellowships for several reasons.
+The decision to apply for one or more fellowships, in addition to applying to a PhD program, is going to depend on your specific situation.
 Writing a fellowship application is generally good practice for the graduate school application process.

-Fellowships are not required for admissions into SSQB.
+Fellowships are not required for admission into SSQB.

 How does applying to multiple HILS programs work?